Cryptographic Specifications of CryptPeer

 - Types:

-- 1 dedicated hardware segment (Defense HSM)
+- 1 dedicated hardware segment

-- 1 encrypted software segment
+- 1 protected software segment

 - 1 cognitive segment

-- 1 contextual segment (network presence, device)
+- 1 optional contextual segment

 - Expiration:

-K_segexpires after limited duration
+K_segmay expire after a limited duration

-Annex D – Message and File Formats
+Annex D – Logical Message and File Formats

-D.1 Encrypted Message Format
+D.1 Logical Encrypted Message Format

 EncryptedMessage = {